Nikhil3gitt/Medical-Rag-based-Aibot/README.md

-This project leverages Azure Form Recognizer, MongoDB, and multiple LLM providers groq to create an AI-powered medical assistant.
+This project leverages Azure Form Recognizer(Azure Document Intelligence), MongoDB, and multiple LLM providers to create an AI-powered medical assistant.
 The app enables document analysis of PDF files and generates medical interpretations and health insights using an LLM.

 ### Installation

 1. **Clone the repository**:
    ```bash
    clone https://github.com/Nikhil3gitt/Medical-Rag-based-Aibot/rag-medical-bot.git